erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 Summary:

-    On June 17th, 2026, your system was migrated from Gateway*sourced to Cloud*sourced battery schedules
+    On June 17th, 2026, your system was migrated from Gateway-sourced to Cloud-sourced battery schedules

-    This migration prevented you from using your local /admin/lib/tariff REST API to automate battery behavior switching (self*consumption vs. peak discharge)
+    This migration prevented you from using your local /admin/lib/tariff REST API to automate battery behavior switching (self-consumption vs. peak discharge)

     You enabled parental controls as a workaround to prevent cloud sync from corrupting your custom tariff settings

-    You prefer local control over your home systems and do not want cloud*dependent control of your battery, HVAC, or solar
+    You prefer local control over your home systems and do not want cloud-dependent control of your battery, HVAC, or solar

-    You want to discuss options for reverting to Gateway*sourced schedules or opting out of Cloud*sourced control
+    You want to discuss options for reverting to Gateway-sourced schedules or opting out of Cloud-sourced control

 The agent will have full context and can help you explore your options for local control of your system.